AnnaVyvert/AnnaVyvert/README.md

 </div>

 <div align="center">
-<h3> I am FE developer on angular and react.
-I like DevOps and system design also </h3>
+<h3> I'm Frontend-developer on Angular and React.
+I like DevOps and System Design.</h3>
 </div>

 ## ⚙ technologies and tools I'm interested in: